cdibbs/linq2ldap/readme.md

 (MyUserModel u) => u.Has("somekey"); // (somekey=*)
 ```

+For more information about models and properties, please visit the [Wiki](wiki).

 ## LinqDirectorySearcher

 If you don't mind another layer of abstraction, you can also use the included `LinqDirectorySearcher<T>`.